ibm-js/delite-tutorial/beginner.md

 # delite - creating custom components

 ## delite background
-`delite` is a new JavaScript library born out of the [Dojo Toolkit Dijit framework](http://dojotoolkit.org/reference-guide/1.10/dijit).
+`delite` is a new JavaScript library to provide a UI framework for both desktop and mobile platforms <sup><a href="#link1">[1]</a></sup>.

-This isn't a replacement per se but a repository to be used as the core building blocks for leveraging current and future standards in HTML, CSS & JavaScript to build reusable Web Components.
+This repository is intended to be used as the core building blocks to leverage current and future standards in HTML, CSS & JavaScript for the purpose of writing reusable Web Components.

 It can be used on its own but more likely used with other projects either from the [ibm-js repositories](https://github.com/ibm-js) or other repositories.